houga582/houga582.github.io/_pages/image_analysis_project.md

 ---
-layout: single # I've mostly used the most basic layout, single, and modified it from there but feel free to pick a different one and play around!
+layout: splash # I've mostly used the most basic layout, single, and modified it from there but feel free to pick a different one and play around!
 permalink: /image_analysis_project/ # for example, for the resources page you would put resources
 hidden: true
 header: